devmuhmed/journey-of-vuejs/README.md

 Before the ref attribute, we're going to add a directive called v-bind:href or a short hand :href  attribute to have a dynamic value.
 You can apply this to any attribute by adding it before the attribute

 The Colon will act as a separator between the directive and attribute by adding the vines directive to an attribute, you will process the value as an expression.

+he will talk about some security issues that may arise from doing this.
+The security risk I'm talking about is called cross site scriptiong(XSS), It occurs when malicious or harmful HTML is injected into the web page, causing unintended behaviour in the application.
+This usually happens when you output HTML from an external data source.

+Your data will most likely come from an external source such as a database or API

+if those sources are compromised, your application will most likely face issues to.
+Before we go any deeper into this topic, let's learn how to output raw HTML, previously we inserted alink into the template with Namiki URL.
+Let's recreate this.
+If you're developing on the back end, make sure you're sanitizing and escaping any HTML that goes in and out, our dury as front end developers is to escape characters.
+View helps us with that. secondly, make sure you trust the source of your data.